 Taking a gap year has many benefits for students, from a mental health point of view to a more practical one.
 This experience not only serves to give the student a break but also allows them to see the world from another perspective and gain a series of skills that will definitely make a difference when applying to university.
 In fact, this increasingly necessary break after high school allows students to have a clearer idea about their future and decide for themselves.

 A gap year is a sabbatical, usually a 6-12 month break after high school, dedicated to working, traveling, and/or volunteering.
-During this time students aim to boost their CV, and acquire new academic and social skills.
+During this time students aim to boost their CVs, and acquire new academic and social skills.
 Above all, a gap year has social-emotional benefits in line.
 While traveling and living elsewhere will strengthen our interpersonal and linguistic skills, taking a temporary break from studying will soothe our souls and offer many emotional benefits.

 Studying for the International Baccalaureate or any school-leaving exams becomes excruciating in the last year.
 As a counselor, every year I see many students cut off ties with the outer world, stop going to parties, or even stop going out altogether in order not to waste any precious time or energy that could be invested in studying, contributing to a higher Grade Point Average (GPA) in the end.
 Most teens worry about academic performance and grades the whole year round.
-Already in pre-Covid times, the pressure that US teens faced to get good grades affected 61% of the interviewed teens.
+Already in pre-Covid times, the pressure that US teens faced getting good grades affected 61% of the interviewed teens.
 Moreover, even before the pandemic, Gen Z experienced higher levels of problematic mental health.
 If academic stress is not dealt with, it can easily transpire into academic burnout.
-Apathy, depression, and lack of motivation, as well as engagement in risky behavior (abuse of alcohol, illegal substances, smoking, gambling), are often the negative side effects of academic stress and/or burn-out.
+Apathy, depression, and lack of motivation, as well as engagement in risky behavior (abuse of alcohol, illegal substances, smoking, gambling), are often the negative side effects of academic stress and/or burnout.